heng2j/multigrid/HW2.md

----
-## Task 2 - Understand the Deep RL training Loop and Data Flow

-Please identify the Rollout Phase and the Learning Phase in the code base with given line numbers of code from your tag `v1.1`

-Rollout phase : The agent samples actions for the N environments and continue to step them for a fixed number of M steps

-Learning phase: The agent in principal learns from the collected data in the rollout phase: data of length NM , next_obs and done

 It is important to understand next_obs and next_done’s role to help transition between phases: At the end of the j -th rollout phase, next_obs can be used to estimate the value of the final state during learning phase, and in the begining of the (j+1)